Shreya0612p/zepto-e-commerce-analysis/README.md

 🛒 Zepto E-Commerce Sales & Inventory Analysis

 📌 Purpose
-This SQL-based project analyzes Zepto’s messy e-commerce dataset to uncover product performance, inventory patterns, revenue potential, and discount strategies.
+This project uses SQL to study Zepto’s product data.
+The goal is to find out how products are performing, how much stock is available, where revenue is coming from, and how discounts affect sales.
-By cleaning and exploring real retail data, the project simulates how analysts at quick-commerce companies work behind the scenes to optimize business outcomes.
+By cleaning and analyzing real e-commerce data, the project shows how data analysts help businesses make better decisions.

 🛠️ Tech Stack

-PostgreSQL / MySQL – For SQL queries and database setup
+PostgreSQL / MySQL → For SQL queries and database setup

-SQL Data Cleaning – Removing duplicates, fixing missing values, handling zero pricing
+SQL Data Cleaning → Fixing missing values, duplicates, and wrong prices

-Aggregations & Joins – For revenue, stock, and category-level analysis
+Aggregations & Joins → To calculate revenue, stock, and category insights

-Conditional Logic – Product segmentation using CASE statements
+CASE Statements → To group products into weight categories

-Dataset Format – Raw .csv imported into SQL
+Dataset → Raw .csv file imported into SQL

 📂 Data Source

-Source: Scraped product inventory dataset from Zepto
+Source: Product inventory dataset collected from Zepto

-Key Fields: Product Name, SKU ID, Category, MRP, Discounted Price, Discount %, Quantity, Out-of-Stock Flag, Weight (grams)
+Important Fields: Product Name, SKU ID, Category, MRP, Discounted Price, Discount %, Quantity, Stock Availability, Weight (grams)

 💼 Business Problem

-Quick-commerce platforms like Zepto must solve several key challenges:
+Zepto, like other quick-delivery companies, faces challenges such as:

-Which product categories generate the most revenue?
+Which product categories bring in the most revenue?

-How much stock is in inventory vs. out-of-stock?
+How much stock is available, and how much is out of stock?

-Which items are mispriced (zero MRP/price)?
+Which products are wrongly priced (zero values)?

 Where are the biggest discount opportunities?

-How much revenue potential is tied up in current stock?
+How much money is tied up in current stock?

 🎯 Analysis Goals

-Identify top-performing categories and products
+Find top-performing products and categories

-Calculate potential revenue across categories
+Calculate total revenue potential

-Highlight high-MRP products that are out of stock
+Identify out-of-stock expensive items

-Segment products into Low, Medium, and Bulk by weight
+Group products into Low, Medium, and Bulk weight categories

-Perform data cleaning for accurate reporting
+Clean the dataset for accurate results

 🔢 Key Results

-Using SQL queries, the dataset was cleaned and analyzed:
+After running SQL queries, here’s what we found:

-The total potential revenue in inventory is approximately ₹12.47 lakhs.
+Total potential revenue in stock is about ₹12.47 lakhs

-The dataset contains around 4,285 SKUs across multiple categories.
+Dataset has around 4,285 unique products (SKUs)

-Inventory holds about 62,300 units, with a combined weight of nearly 28,950 kg.
+Total inventory: 62,300 units weighing about 28,950 kg

-The average discount offered across products is 18.6%.
+Average discount across all products: 18.6%

-Data cleaning removed 152 products with zero pricing values, and flagged over 200 duplicate product names.
+Data cleaning removed 152 wrongly priced products and flagged 200+ duplicate names

-📊 Walkthrough of Insights
+📊 Insights
 📈 Revenue Trends

-Revenue is dominated by a few categories: Beverages (~36%), Snacks (~26%), and Dairy & Bakery (~17%), together contributing nearly 80% of the total.
+Most revenue comes from a few categories: Beverages (36%), Snacks (26%), and Dairy & Bakery (17%).
+Together, they make up almost 80% of sales.

-High-value items priced above ₹300 were often found out of stock, signaling missed sales opportunities.
+Expensive items (above ₹300) often go out of stock, leading to missed sales opportunities.

 📦 Inventory Analysis

-Around 85% of products are in stock, while 15% are out of stock.
+About 85% of products are in stock, while 15% are out of stock.

-Weight-based segmentation showed that most products fall into the Low (<1kg) category, while only a small fraction belong to Bulk (>5kg), reflecting Zepto’s focus on fast-moving essentials.
+Most items are small packs (<1kg), while only a few belong to the bulk category (>5kg).
+This matches Zepto’s focus on quick delivery of essentials.